lscalese/tls-ssl-webgateway/README.md

 # tls-ssl-webgateway

-This is a simple script to build a docker image in order to use Intersystems Webgateway with HTTPS ans SSL\TLS support with IRIS instance.
+This is a simple script to build a docker image in order to use Intersystems Webgateway with HTTPS and SSL\TLS support with IRIS instance.

-This small project is dependence for :
+This small project is a dependence for :

  * [iris-mirroring-with-webgateway](https://github.com/lscalese/iris-mirroring-with-webgateway)